Reviews You Can Rely On

 Conclusion

-How did it come to this?
-Humans have been walking the earth for thousands of years without sil-nylon, Dyneema, Ultra TNT, or bug netting.
-Now, we might argue we need to go farther (and faster), and modern design helps to take us there.
+Humans have been walking the earth for thousands of years without silnylon, Dyneema, Ultra TNT, or bug netting.
+But now, we might argue that we need to go further (and faster), and modern designs and materials help us to get there.
 Bonafide engineers are putting their time, effort, and intellect into designing the strongest and lightest shelters ever known.
 What a time to be a human-powered adventurer.
-Even with all the ounce-counting, hair-splitting, and nit-picking, we've had a fantastic time testing out ultralight tents.
-We hope our efforts and evaluations lead you to a shelter that satisfies your needs and helps facilitate many fast and light mountain adventures.
+Even with all the ounce-counting, hair-splitting, and nitpicking, we've had a fantastic time testing out ultralight tents.
+We hope our effort to compile these evaluations leads you to a shelter that satisfies your needs and helps facilitate many fast and light mountain adventures.